Do you like numbers and have an analytical mind? If so, a career as a Statistician might be perfect for you.

 Statistics play a crucial role in many aspects of society, such as business, government, and industry.
 It is also vital in the working of several academic disciplines, that includes education, medicine, psychology, engineering, physics, and sociology.

-Thus, the growing need for statisticians indicates positive job growth and numerous employment opportunities for knowledgeable and capable statisticians in diverse sectors such as research, academia, government, healthcare, and manufacturing.
+The growing need for statisticians indicates numerous opportunities in diverse sectors.
+These include research, academia, government, healthcare, and manufacturing.

 Moreover, the government employ a substantial number of statisticians providing the most job prospects for graduates.
 Many professionals are present in The Australian Capital Territory.